Y-digital-Asia/Y-digital-Asia-website/content/company/_index.en.md

   job: Data Scientist
 - photo: "/img/upload/sep-photo.jpg"
   text: "“Graduating from Utrecht University on Artificial Intelligence in 2021.
 Working
-    at y.digital where I enjoy using my A.I. skills while learning a lot from the endless technological innovations around me.”"
+    at Y.digital where I enjoy using my A.I. skills while learning a lot from the endless technological innovations around me.”"
   name: Sep Keuchenius
   job: Data scientist